 Hi, I’m Camille, welcome to my blog!
-I am a native of the Pacific Northwest who was born in Seattle and moved back to Oregon to raise my family after nine years in California, New York, and traveling the world.
+I am a native of the Pacific Northwest who was born in Seattle and moved to Oregon to raise my family after nine years in California, New York, and traveling the world.
 I am a mother of two who has also held challenging professional roles, and in my free time, I enjoy hiking, exploring the West Coast and beyond, going on culinary adventures, and fixing up my vintage home.
-I am also a nature lover who values conservation, and I’ve been known to ride a horse or two (or even an elephant).

-My little blog, Tournesol Adventures, is a creative outlet that has grown and evolved over the past year.
+Tournesol Adventures is a creative outlet that was born and evolved during COVID.
 I’ve always loved to write, and there are many topics of interest to me.
-Over the years, I’ve benefitted from other blogs, particularly about travel, food, home projects, and parenting.
-The ironic thing is, just as I was about to click the “publish” button, COVID-19 happened and everything changed.
-A large part of what I planned to write about, travel and adventures with kids, didn’t seem to fit this new normal.
-Suddenly, many of us were scrambling to homeschool our kids, keep our jobs (if we were lucky enough to have them), and possibly get out of our PJ’s at some point during the day.
-It was quite laughable to write about dream trips or entertaining.
+Over the years, I’ve benefitted from other blogs, particularly about travel, food, home renovation, and parenting.
+I was in the early stages of conceptualizing my own and just about to click the “publish” button when we went into lockdown.
+A large part of what I planned to write about, travel and adventures with kids, didn’t seem to fit our new normal.
+Suddenly, many of us were scrambling to homeschool our kids, keep our jobs (if we were lucky enough to have them), and possibly get out of our PJs at some point during the day.
+It felt quite laughable to write about dream trips or entertaining friends.

 Why tournesol?
 Tournesol means “sunflower” in French.
 In the Northwest, we are wired to “turn toward the sun,” or seize any beautiful day that is given, and head off on an adventure.
 Sunflowers have long been a favorite flower of mine because of this symbolism.